FederatedAI/FATE/doc/develop_guide.rst

 2. define the setting conf json of the module.

-3. define the default runtime conf json of the module.

-4. define the transfer_variable json if the module needs federation.
+3. define the transfer_variable json if the module needs federation.

-5. define your module which should inherit model_base class.
+4. define your module which should inherit model_base class.

-6. (optional) define Pipeline component for your module.
+5. (optional) define Pipeline component for your module.

 In the following sections we will describe the 5 steps in detail, with toy_example.